RockLikeAmadeus/swe-toolbox/language-reference/template/README.md

 ## Comprehensive Syntax and Style

 _Links to relevant example syntax and style guides, like learnxinyminutes.com, or official style guides.
 Delete this block once the reference for this language is "complete"_

+## Documenting <Language> Code

+_What is the idiomatic way to document your code, especially any public API it might expose?
+What other details are relevant to documentation?_

 [Contents](#contents)